 Finding the right balance is the key.
 If you always stick to a strict program and constantly try to add more and more weight to the bar, you might end up stagnating and/or losing some of the joy of exercising.
 However, if you’re always messing around with different exercises and don’t keep track of your progress, you won’t get optimal results.
 For strength trainees, putting most of the emphasis on the compound lifts is usually a good idea, but including some random “pump” work, unplanned exercise sessions, etc. is also important.
 For individuals with other specific performance goals (e.g., aerobic endurance, sprinting) the same principles apply; the emphasis should be put on creating a specific adaptation.

 For those who train hard several times per week and have specific goals, the key is to train as hard as possible without doing too much.

 - Learn good exercise technique!

-- Perform plenty of light-moderate activities such as walking.
+- Do lots of light-moderate intensity activities such as walking.

-- Occasionally sprint and perform intermittent bursts of moderate-to-high level intensity exercise with intervening periods of rest and recovery.
+- Occasionally sprint and do moderate-to-high level intensity exercise with intervening periods of rest and recovery.

-- Preferably use minimalistic footwear or train barefoot.
+- Use minimalistic footwear or train barefoot if you can.

-- If your goal is to achieve good health and develop multifaceted fitness, a hunter-gatherer fitness style regimen (as loosely described above) is a good foundation.
+- If your goal is to achieve good health and develop multifaceted fitness, an organic fitness regimen (as loosely described above) is ideal.

-- If you have specific goals (e.g., maximize strength and/or muscular development, run a marathon, or sprint as fast as possible), you can still employ many elements of Paleolithic physical activity patterns in your training and use the evolutionary template as a foundation for designing your workout programs, but you should specify your training, focus on progressive overload, and in most instances, keep a training journal.
+- If you have specific goals (e.g., maximize strength and/or muscular development, run a marathon, or sprint as fast as possible), you can still use the evolutionary template as the foundation for your workout programs, but you should specify your training and focus on progressive overload.